jzatika1/ml-ids-test-suite/README.md

+# Disclaimer:
+We are currently working on providing the datasets used in the experiments on a hosting platform.
+Until this is completed, the data required for model training will not be accessible.
+Thank you for your patience.
+In the meantime, you can download the CICIDS'17 dataset and extract the CSV files into the data folder within DataPreprocessing.

 # Network Monitor with Anomaly Detection

 This repository hosts the code for a sophisticated network monitoring and anomaly detection system designed to identify malicious or anomalous network traffic using machine learning models.
 The system utilizes a modular architecture for ease of maintenance and scalability.